 Written by Harriet Green, Nutritionist, The Nutrition Nutcracker

-The B Vitamins, also known collectively as B-complex vitamins have a number of functions within the body including: nervous system function, immune system function and energy production.
+The B Vitamins, known collectively as B-complex vitamins have a number of functions within the body including: nervous system function, immune system function and energy production.
 Each nutrient (or B Vitamin) has a distinct function, however they all work together to maintain health and vitality.
 As B vitamins are water soluble and therefore not retained by the body, it is important that we take in enough of these through diet or supplementation.
 These nutrients can be found in a variety of places: foods, drinks and topical treatments.
 You can find Vitamin B benefits in commercial or homemade beauty products.

 the benefits of topically applied Vitamin B